coreybrooks/corey-inventory-app/README.md

 #### Express Routes
 The following requests are routed with Express and Node.js.
 They are called using Axios:
-* ”/api/signup” and "api/login" POST routes area used to authenticate the user
+* ”/api/signup” and "api/login" POST routes are used to authenticate the user
 * "/api/area" POST route for creating a new inventory area
 * ”/api/area/:companyName” GET route is used to retrieve inventory areas from MySQL per company
 * "/api/areaColor/:companyName/:area" GET route is used to retrieve inventory area colors from MySQL per company
-* "/api/table/:companyName/:date" GET route for retrieving inventory per data from MySQL per company
+* "/api/table/:companyName/:date" GET route for retrieving inventory per date from MySQL per company
 * "/api/item" POST route is used to create new items in MySQL per company
 * "/api/items/:companyName" GET route is used to retrieve items from MySQL per company
 * "/api/inventory" POST route is used to create an inventory count and results calculation per company using MySQL